chetmancini/mancini.consulting/ethics.md

 If I have a choice between two solutions to a problem that are equivalent in implementation time/error rate/etc, I will choose the one that is more likely to advance my career, or lead to a future talk/blog post.
 I'm happy to credit you as a sponsor if I develop a blog post or talk based on something I've learned while working with you.

-I will never do something more slowly on purpose.

 ## Unethical Requests
 I do not do work I believe is unethical.
 It can be difficult to enumerate all possibilities, but a few of the types of work I will not participate in: